hanabi/hanabi.github.io/misc/Purple.md

 ### Do

 * Use common sense.
 * Help moderate the chat.
 We expect all chatters to follow the rules posted in the `#rules-and-resources` channel.
-Review them now so that they are fresh in your mind.
   * For example, feel free to delete gore, porn, spam, and so forth.
 * Ask in the `#moderator-only` channel before doing things like creating new channels, and so forth.
 If you aren't suse, just ask.

 <br />